YSSF8/crosshair-y/README.md

 - **Hue**: Change the crosshair color hue via the hue range slider.
 - **Rotation**: Change the rotation level of the crosshair via the rotation range slider.
 - **Opacity**: Adjust using the opacity range slider in the settings.
+- **Move Crosshair**: Adjust the crosshair's position by entering coordinates in the settings or by using the `Ctrl + Shift + S` keyboard shortcut to save your mouse pointer's location instantly.
+The classic centered mode remains available as an option.
 - **Crosshair Directory**: Select a custom directory containing your crosshair `.png` files.

 ### Resetting to Default